-Circular Letters, Emergency Regulations and Other Guidance Line of Business/License Summary Description finance agreement; Insurers other than Life Insurers These accommodations are subject to the safety and soundness of the premium finance agency.
-If a premium finance agency cancels a Property/Casualty Insurance Policy18 based on the failure of the insured to pay the first installment payment following the 60-day grace period, the Insurer (other than a Life Insurer) shall return to the premium finance agency for the benefit of the Property Policyholder the gross unearned premiums due on a pro rata basis no later than 60 days after the effective date of such cancellation, calculated as if the policy had been canceled 60 days prior to the effective date.
+Circular Letters, Emergency Regulations and Other Guidance Line of Business/Licensee Summary Description Insurers other than Life Insurers If a premium finance agency cancels a Property/Casualty Insurance Policy19 based on the failure of the insured to pay the first installment payment following the 60-day grace period, the Insurer (other than a Life Insurer) shall return to the premium finance agency for the benefit of the Property Policyholder the gross unearned premiums due on a pro rata basis no later than 60 days after the effective date of such cancellation, calculated as if the policy had been canceled 60 days prior to the effective date.
 Installment Payments: Where an insured fails to make timely installment payments and can demonstrate financial hardship as a result of COVID-19, premium finance agencies shall extend due dates for (i) Property/Casualty Insurance Policy installment payments by at least 60 days and (ii) life insurance contracts by at least 90 days.
 Premium finance agencies may not impose late fees or report the insured to credit reporting agencies or debt collection agencies with respect to such payments.
+A premium finance agency shall, subject to the safety and soundness of the premium finance agency, permit insureds who did not make timely installment